The Top 25 Popular Slang Words In Thai

 This dog is cute.

-Slang is mostly used by younger people.
-So be careful when using them, especially when you are talking to older or middle age, Thai people.
+Slang words in Thai are mostly used by younger people.
+So be careful when using them, especially when you are talking to older or middle-aged Thai people.
 If you use slang words you can surely impress Thai natives, but be careful to never use informal communication, especially in writing.
-Also, you have to remember that slang words for Thai people are a fashionable thing, they come and go.
-So if you can’t remember all the Thai words, don’t worry.
-Another great way to practice Thai words is with the Ling Thai app from Simya solutions.
-Take a few minutes to play through the different tests and challenges and you will learn Thai really fast and improve your skills.
+Also, you have to remember that slang words for Thai people are a fashionable thing, they come and go with the trends.
+So if you can’t remember all the Thai words, don’t worry!